AlexisL321/AlexisL321.github.io/_pages/about.md

 algorithms and all kinds of numerical methods.
 I am also constantly exploring new topics within computer graphics!

-I have done several research spanning from material science to aerodynamics to computer vision before finding my passion in computer graphics and computational math.
+I have done several research spanning from material science to fluid dynamics to computer vision before finding my passion in computer graphics and computational math.
 See my [research page](https://AlexisL321.github.io/research/) for more details!